 “Dr. Sayette is friendly, intelligent, and helpful.
 He encouraged me to set up appointments with him, drop by for anything I needed help with, and ask questions about the lab, graduate school, and psychology in general.
 Working in his lab would be a great opportunity for any psychology student.”

 Supervising Faculty: Michael A. Sayette Ph.D.

-Area of Research: Psychological theories of alcohol use and abuse, alcohol and group bonding, cognitive and affective processes in addiction
+Area of Research: Clinical Psychology, Health Psychology, Social Psychology, Psychological theories of alcohol use and abuse, alcohol and group bonding, cognitive and affective processes in addiction

 Description of Research: We are looking for upper-level undergraduate psychology students who are interested in gaining research experience.
-Students will have the opportunity to learn about and work on federally funded projects investigating the psychological aspects of addiction.
+Students will have the opportunity to learn about a number of theories of alcohol use as well as social psychology methods and theories.
+They will also have the opportunity to work on data coding for projects investigating the reinforcing properties of alcohol.

 Number of Students: varies by semester